junhong-liao/subliminal-release/README.md

 # subliminal-release
-Repository containing Subliminal AI releases
+Subliminal AI releases for macOS and Windows